yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_iam_service_account.html.markdown

 ## Argument reference

 * `name` - Name of the service account.
     Can be updated without creating a new resource.

 * `description` - Description of the service account.

 * `folder_id` - ID of the folder that the service account will be created in.
-    Defaults to the provider folder configuration.
+    If omitted, the provider folder configuration is used by default.